hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

           use.full = FALSE)
 ```

+In this heatmap it is easy to see the first few PCs have clear-cut expression differences for the genes most affecting the principal components.
+The distinction becomes less clear for more distant principal components and these plots can inform the selection of PCs to use for downstream analysis.

-Finally, to determine how many PCs to use for the downstream analysis, we plot the standard deviation of each PC as an elbow plot with our `plotPCElbow()` function.
+However, the main analysis used to determine how many PCs to use for the downstream analysis is done through plotting the standard deviation of each PC as an elbow plot with Seurat's `plotPCElbow()` function.
 Where the elbow appears is usually the threshold for identifying the most significant PCs to include.

 ```r
 # Create elbow plot
 PCElbowPlot(seurat)
 ```

-Based on this plot, we can eye the plot, and the elbow appears to be around PC 7 or 8.
+Based on this plot, we can eye the plot, and guess that the elbow appears to be around PC 7 or 8.
 While this gives us a good idea of the number of PCs to include, a more quantitative approach may be a bit more reliable.

 PC selection — identifying the true dimensionality of a dataset — is an important step for our clustering analysis, but can be challenging/uncertain.
 While there are a variety of ways to choose a threshold, we're going to calculate where the principal components start to elbow by taking the larger value of: